Notre Dame meets the No. 12 Golden Gophers and No. 6 Wisconsin in the ACC / Big Ten Challenge.

 Off the court, she was on the USA Volleyball Board of Directors (1998-2003) and the AVCA Board of Directors (1995-2002) and was an AVCA Division I Representative (1995-2001).
 In 2001, Van De Walle was the President of AVCA and earned the title of Past President in 2002.

-During the summer of 2012, Van De Walle was the lead administrator of the A2 program in Columbus, Ohio, and will hold the same position in Dallas during the summer of 2013.
+During the summer of 2012, Van De Walle was the lead administrator of the A2 program in Columbus, Ohio, and held the same position in Dallas during the summer of 2013.

 A true champion of the sport, Van De Walle was on the National Girls and Women in Sports Rules Committee (1997-2001) and was the head coach for several non-collegiate teams including the Athletes in Action International Tour (1984, 1995-96), the US Olympic Festival (1991, 1993) and the USA Volleyball Senior Elite Camp (1992).
 She was also an assistant coach with the Athletes in Action International Tour (1983).